 Mudra: Anjali Mudra

-This mudra is also known as the Prayer Mudra and involves bringing both hands together by pressing the palms together firmly and evenly with fingertips and thumbs pointing towards the sky.
+This mudra is also known as the prayer mudra.
+Bring both hands together by pressing the palms together firmly and evenly with fingertips and thumbs pointing towards the sky.

 This mantra is a chant for peace and is used to call for and usher peace into our daily lives.

-- Keep the eye gaze downwards or forwards if you have a neck injury
+- Keep the eye gaze downwards or forward.

-- Lower your back knee down to the ground to lesson the intensity of this pose
+- Lower your back knee down to the ground rather than lifting.

-- Often considered a variation of this asana, parivrtta parsvakonasana uses a different arm position: the opposite arm rests on the lead leg or reaches to the ground, while the other arm extends overhead, creating a twist through the core of the body
+- Parivrtta parsvakonasana: the opposite arm rests on the lead leg or reaches to the ground, while the other arm extends overhead, creating a twist through the core of the body.

-- Take a deep inhalation, as you begin to exhale, twist towards your right leg.
-With your palms still together, place your left tricep on your right thigh, attempting to get your torso as close to your leg as possible.
+- On an exhale, twist towards your right leg to place your left tricep on your right thigh.
+Bring your torso as close to your leg as possible.

-- Push your palms together to engage your arms and try to twist in deeper, sending your chest in the direction of the ceiling and shifting your gaze upwards over your right shoulder.
+- Press your palms together to engage your arms.
+Turn your chest in the direction of the ceiling and shift your gaze upwards over your right shoulder.

 - Stay here, or extend your left fingertips down to the ground on the outside of your right leg, and reach your right fingertips up the ceiling.

-- Stay here for up to one minute.
-To exit the pose, unwind and place your hands down on the mat, then step back to Downward Facing Dog.
-Repeat with your left leg forward.
+- Stay for up to one minute.
+To release the pose, unwind and place your hands down on the mat, then step back to table top or down dog.
+Repeat on the other side.